Sample Terms of Service Template

 Why Every Website Should Have a Terms of Service Agreement

-Sure, there's no law saying that you must have a Terms of Service agreement.
-But it's simple to draft and offers many benefits.
+There's no law saying that you must have a Terms of Service agreement.
+But it's simple to draft one, and having one comes with many benefits.
 Here are some of the main advantages to having one:

 - It lets you control how customers use your platform and behave on your website